Urban Mosaic Cardiff adaptive reuse masterplan u2014 Divya Vura RIBA Part II thesis, Oxford Brookes, multi-generational urban regeneration

 Recognising Excellence in Adaptive Reuse

-Urban Mosaic’s innovative approach did not go unnoticed.
-Oxford Brookes University recognised Divya with a Certificate of Recognition for Sustainability and Adaptive Reuse, applauding the project’s rigorous analysis, imaginative detailing, and capacity to inspire transformation in cities struggling to reconcile past and future.
+Oxford Brookes University recognised Divya with the Certificate of Recognition for Sustainability and Adaptive Reuse, applauding the project’s rigorous analysis, imaginative detailing, and capacity to inspire transformation in cities struggling to reconcile past and future.
+Her sensibility — balancing reverence for heritage with bold design thinking — set a new benchmark for adaptive reuse within the Master’s programme.

 Leading the Way in Resilient Urban Design

-Divya Vura’s passion for community-centred, ecological design did not conclude with her degree.
-She continues to deepen her expertise in sustainable architecture and urbanism, working at the intersection of design practice and research.
-Her focus on bridging generations and fostering resilient urban ecologies positions her as a thought-leader in a rapidly evolving discipline.
+Divya continues to deepen her expertise in sustainable architecture and urbanism, working at the intersection of design practice and research.
+The focus on bridging generations and fostering resilient urban ecologies positions her well in a rapidly evolving field.
+In an era when cities must do more with less, Urban Mosaic demonstrates how underused spaces can be revived not just physically but socially and environmentally.

 Connect With Divya Vura

-Add a comment
+• Add a comment